Azure-Samples/azure-spring-boot-samples/appconfiguration/spring-cloud-azure-feature-management/spring-cloud-azure-feature-management-sample/README.md

 # Managing Features and Get Configurations From App Configuration in Spring Boot Application

-This sample describes how to use [azure-spring-cloud-feature-management](https://github.com/Azure/azure-sdk-for-java/tree/azure-spring-cloud-feature-management_2.7.0/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md) to manage features and how to get configurations from App Configuration Service to Spring Environment.
+This sample describes how to use [spring-cloud-azure-feature-management](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/spring/spring-cloud-azure-feature-management/README.md) to manage features and how to get configurations from App Configuration Service to Spring Environment.

 ## Key concepts
 ## Getting started

-`azure-spring-cloud-feature-management` doesn't require use of the App Configuration service, but can be integrated with it.
+`spring-cloud-azure-feature-management` doesn't require use of the App Configuration service, but can be integrated with it.
 The next section shows how to use the library without the App Configuration service, the section after shows how to update the example to use it with the App Configuration service.

 ### How to run without App Configuration Service
 Start the application and check the resulting console output to check the returned value.